manthey/color-filter-app/README.md

 Modes
 -----

+- **BCT**: The filter is based on basic color terms.
+There is a color map for all colors and intensities to basic color terms.
+Internally some smoothing is applied to try to reduce point variation in colors.

 - **HSV**: The filter is based on hue angle, ranging from the hue width below the hue angle to the hue width above the hue angle.
 The color names are based on the fully saturated colors used in css color specifications, which means the colors include uncommon words and are inaccurate for anything other than high saturations and luminances.

-- **BCT**: The filter is based on basic color terms.
-There is a color map for all colors and intensities to basic color terms.
-Internally a blur filter is applied to try to reduce point variation in colors.

 The Color Term Map
 ------------------

-Currently the only term map is based on Lindsey, D. T., and A. M. Brown.
+Currently the only term maps are based on Lindsey, D. T., and A. M. Brown.
 2014.
 "The Color Lexicon of American English."
 Journal of Vision.
 Association for Research in Vision and Ophthalmology (ARVO). https://doi.org/10.1167/14.2.17.
-Mostly this drawn from Figure 9 as accessed via https://jov.arvojournals.org/article.aspx?articleid=2121523 using the 20 basic color terms.
+The 20 term map is mostly this drawn from Figure 9 as accessed via https://jov.arvojournals.org/article.aspx?articleid=2121523 using the 20 basic color terms identified there.
+The 11 term map is based on Figure 5.

 This was processed by computing the Munsell color values listed in the chart mentioned in the paper.
 Each of the color response maps in Figure 9 was